zeruniverse/fast-artistic-videos/README.md

 Implementation is based on the following two projects:
 + [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://github.com/jcjohnson/fast-neural-style)
 + [Artistic style transfer for videos] (https://github.com/manuelruder/artistic-videos)

+## License
+GNU GPL 3.0 for personal or research use. *COMMERCIAL USE PROHIBITED*.